Team

 Christopher Marais

-Collaborator, PhD student with Hulcr Lab
+Collaborator, PhD Student with Hulcr Lab

 Christopher is a PhD student with degrees in Forestry, Data Science, Bioinformatics, and Molecular Biology.
 Although his responsibilities are often more orientated to data and software management, Christopher's true research interests include genomics, geometric deep learning, and synthetic biology.
 When he is not playing with computational models, he likes to play rugby or pick up heavy things and put them back down again.